-Inspections and controls in slaughterhouses shall be carried out under the responsibility of the competent authority, which shall at all times have free access to all parts of slaughterhouses in order to ascertain compliance with this Directive.
+8. Inspections and controls in slaughterhouses shall be carried out under the responsibility of the Veterinary Services, which shall at all times have free access to all parts of slaughterhouses in order to ascertain compliance with these regulations.
 However, such inspections and controls may be carried out at the same time as controls carried out for other purposes.